aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XPS to OTP" h2="Export XPS to OTP via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XPS to OTP within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XPS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to OTP.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert XPS to OTP within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful and efficient way to convert XPS to OTP without the need for any additional software.

+The process of converting XPS to OTP begins with the use of Aspose.PDF for Java.
+This component allows developers to export XPS to PPTX, which is the native PowerPoint format.
+Once the XPS file has been converted to PPTX, developers can then use Aspose.Slides for Java to convert the PPTX to OTP.
+Aspose.Slides for Java is a PowerPoint Processing API that provides developers with a comprehensive set of features for manipulating PowerPoint presentations.

+Using Aspose.Total for Java, developers can easily convert XPS to OTP with just a few lines of code.
+The API provides a wide range of features that make it easy to customize the conversion process.
+For example, developers can set the output format, resolution, and page size of the converted OTP file.
+Additionally, developers can also add watermarks, text, and images to the output file.

+Overall, Aspose.Total for Java is an ideal solution for developers who need to quickly and easily convert XPS to OTP.
+The suite of components provides a powerful and efficient way to convert XPS to OTP without the need for any additional software.
+With just a few lines of code, developers can easily customize the conversion process and create high-quality OTP files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}